Antarctica: Empire of the Penguin

-Antarctica: Empire of the Penguin was a motion-based, trackless dark ride at SeaWorld Orlando.
-There is a penguinarium that served as the ride's post-show.
+Antarctica: Empire of the Penguin was a motion-based trackless dark ride at SeaWorld Orlando in Orlando, Florida.
+The ride featured a penguinarium as a post-show.

 Announced in 2011, Antarctica: Empire of the Penguin opened on May 24, 2013.
-At the time it was the largest attraction at any United Parks & Resorts theme park.
-As part of a campaign to promote the attraction, SeaWorld released a promotional video in July 2012.
-The area was generally well received by critics and the public at its opening.
-The ride was closed during the COVID-19 pandemic in March 2020 and was replaced by the Penguin Trek roller coaster.
+At the time it was the largest attraction at any United Parks & Resorts-owned park.
+As part of a campaign to promote the attraction, SeaWorld Orlando released a promotional video in July 2012.
+The ride and its surrounding themed area were generally well received by critics and the public at its opening.

+The ride closed alongside the rest of the park due to the COVID-19 pandemic in March 2020, and did not reopen with the rest of the park several months later.
+It was replaced by the Penguin Trek roller coaster in 2024.
+Penguin Trek still retains the penguinarium as a post-show.

 History

 Rumors and announcement

-In August and September 2011, SeaWorld Entertainment filed trademarks for "Antarctica" to be used for a theme area, and "Empire of the Penguins" to be used for an amusement ride.
-This led to rumors that SeaWorld Orlando would replace its "Penguin Encounter" exhibit (which opened in 1987) with a dark ride.
+In August and September 2011, SeaWorld Entertainment filed trademarks for "Antarctica" to be used in a themed area, and "Empire of the Penguins" to be used for an amusement ride.
+This led to rumors that SeaWorld Orlando would replace its 1987 Penguin Encounter exhibit with a dark ride.
 A report by the Orlando Sentinel in October 2011 confirmed these plans, citing "government filings and interviews with people familiar with various elements".
 At the time, SeaWorld Orlando would not publicly reveal its plans.

-On November 8, 2011, SeaWorld announced a multi-year expansion plan featuring the opening of Turtle Trek in 2012 and "Antarctica: Empire of the Penguin" in 2013.
-Although details of the ride were not released, creative director Brian Morrow said that it would be the coldest attraction in the world and would follow the journey of a tiny penguin.
-On April 24, 2012, the park revealed further details about the attraction: guests would ride in eight-person vehicles, choosing among two levels of intensity ("Mild" or "Wild").
-The surrounding area would also feature a new penguin habitat, restaurant and store.
+On November 8, 2011, SeaWorld Orlando announced a multi-year expansion plan beginning with the opening of Turtle Trek in 2012, and Antarctica: Empire of the Penguin in 2013.
+Although further details of the ride were not released, creative director Brian Morrow said that it would be the coldest attraction in the world and would follow the journey of a tiny penguin.
+On April 24, 2012, the park revealed further details about the attraction: guests would ride in eight-person vehicles, choosing among two levels of intensity: "Mild" or "Wild".
+The surrounding area would also feature a new penguin habitat, restaurant, and store.

 Construction & opening

-The Penguin Encounter, Friends of the Wild and Antarctic Market Restaurant closed on January 3, 2012.
-They were demolished during the first half of 2012, with vertical construction beginning in July.
+The Penguin Encounter exhibit, Friends of the Wild, and Antarctic Market Restaurant closed on January 3, 2012.
+They were demolished in the first half of 2012, with vertical construction on the new ride beginning in July.
 Construction continued into 2013, with construction walls coming down one week before the attraction's opening.
 The attraction cost over $40 million.

 On February 19, 2013, SeaWorld Orlando announced that "Antarctica: Empire of the Penguin" would open on May 24.
-Unlike many attractions, the ride had no soft opening period; instead, it was open to a select number of employees and their families, travel media and bloggers before its public opening.
+The ride had no officially announced soft opening period, but it was opened for a select number of employees and their families and travel media content creators before its public opening.

 On May 24, 2013, SeaWorld Orlando opened the attraction to the public.
 The opening drew thousands of guests to the ride, with some waiting more than four hours to board.